michaelfranz/recogx/README.md

 ## NOTES ON HARDWARE AND PROCESSING SPEED

-The project tries to make use of specialised hardware.
+The project tries to exploit specialised hardware, if present.
 Training was performed on a Mac M1 Max with both CPU and MPS (Mac M1 GPU).
 Switching from CPU to GPU results in a 3-fold increase in training speed.
+The project will automatically detect cuda or mps hardware if present.
+Program arguments can be used to disable these options of required.

 ## CONTACT DETAILS

-Mike Mannion
+Mike Mannion B.Sc. (hons) MBA
 michaelmannion@me.com